Meet our board

 Erika holds international certification from the International Association of Public Participation (USA), and is currently the Vice Chair for the International Association for Public Participation (South Africa) (IAP2SA).

-Tim is a social and development practitioner with more than 40 years of experience in the field.
-Areas of expertise include social assessment, social and development planning, resettlement planning, organisational assessment, stakeholder engagement and relationship building, mediation and conflict resolution and corporate social investment.
+Tim is a social and development practitioner with 40 years of experience.
+Areas of expertise include social and environmental policy and strategy, social assessment, social and development planning, resettlement planning, organisational assessment, stakeholder engagement, mediation and conflict resolution, and corporate social investment.

 Dr Thato Shale